julienby/ergonlite/README.md

 Whether you're building a small project or a large-scale application, **Phprafale** offers the perfect balance of simplicity, speed, and power.
 It's not just a framework; it's a movement towards more efficient, enjoyable, and accessible web development.

+## Stack / Philosophy
+- package manager -> composer
+- .htaccess (if apache)
+- templating langage ? no -> php 100%
+- database -> sqlite first (but it's up to you use any other database)
+- orm no -> only pdo or native db driver

+## Phprafale hate ....
+- abstractions (too much ...)
+- dependancies
+- complexity

 ### 🌟 Features:
 - Ultra-lightweight design for maximum performance
 - Adheres to the KISS principle for ease of use and maintenance